24 Hour Emergency Veterinary care

 Your horse is in distress and needs help fast.
 Whether your horse is showing signs of a systemic problem, like colic, or a localized problem, like a wound, fast help is crucial to ensuring the best possible outcome for your equine partner.
-Not sure if your horse needs emergency care?
+Not sure if your horse needs emergency veterinary care?
 When in doubt, call us!
+We are also one of the few Wisconsin Equine clinics with highly skilled veterinarians specializing in large animal technical rescue.

 Our veterinarians have years of experience dealing with emergencies, including large animal technical rescue.
 If your horse requires hospitalization services, we can refer you to the best hospital or clinic that will be able to care for your equine partner.